Bouncyrock/TaleSpire-Beta-AssetRequests/.github/ISSUE_TEMPLATE/Request.md

 **Additional context**
-*Unburden yourself of thoughts and musings here*
+*Unburden yourself of thoughts and musings here.*

 <!-- Leave this next line for others to see -->